vicky-playground/portfolio-template/README.md

+# Welcome to the AI-Powered Portfolio Website Template!
-🚀 Dive into a straightforward portfolio website, crafted meticulously with Streamlit.
+Dive into a straightforward portfolio website, crafted meticulously with Streamlit.
 Experience it live and interact with the friendly chatbot right here!

 🤖 Feel free to engage with the chatbot!
 Here are some sample questions to get you started:
 - hi